graphql-python/graphql-core/README.md

 ## Credits and history

-The GraphQL-core-next library
+The GraphQL-core 3 library
 * has been created and is maintained by Christoph Zwerschke
-* uses ideas and code from GraphQL-core, a prior work by Syrus Akbary
+* uses ideas and code from GraphQL-core 2, a prior work by Syrus Akbary
 * is a Python port of GraphQL.js which has been developed by Lee Byron and others at Facebook, Inc. and is now maintained by the [GraphQL foundation](https://gql.foundation/join/)